 Grandma’s makes over 20 flavors of Cheesecake Sandwiches, including blueberry, butterscotch, chocolate eclair, salted caramel, and rainbow cookie crumble.
 If you dare, you can also look at the nutrition information on the website.
 Each sandwich is handcrafted, so no two are exactly the same.

 You must order a minimum of six sandwiches, and each one costs about $5.
 Grandma's ships the sandwiches frozen and packed in dry ice via FedEx overnight, which is pricey— but worth it when they arrive.

 Store them for up to a year in the freezer, or for seven to 10 days in the refrigerator.

 Chico's Cheesecakes is a family business with a family recipe.
 In this family, it seems, the love language is cheesecake.

 Located in Cincinnati, Ohio, Chico's Cheesecakes is named in honor of the founder's grandfather, Maurice "Chico" Harrell.
 Chico’s jar cheesecakes are spectacular, but take a look at the Unicorn Birthday Cake Cheesecake and you’ll understand our decision.
 Surely, any person celebrating and receiving this cheesecake will feel loved, honored, and appreciated.

 Besides the Unicorn, Chico's has many flavors of jars, cheesecake cupcakes, and specialty cheesecakes.
-Some of Chico's more unique flavors include Caramel Pecan, Raspberry Oreo, and Banana Pudding.
+Some of Chico's more unique flavors include Caramel Pecan, Raspberry Oreo, and Apple Pie Crumble.